 PHMSA reviewed NWI maps, as well as the FEMA national flood hazard maps.
-The Arkansas River is located to the north, south, and east of the project area.
-According to NWI, no wetlands or open waters occur within the project area.
-A small portion of the project area along Old Kaw Drive falls in Zone A. Project activities would not affect the flood-holding capacity of the 100-year floodplain or cause any adverse impacts to the Special Flood Hazard Area.
-There would be temporary impacts from directional boring, cut and cover (trenching) and excavation activities; however, all areas would be restored to preconstruction contours and conditions and there would be no permanent impacts.
-PHMSA does not anticipate any adverse impacts to water resources.
+Maple Creek present in the project area.
+The area within Maple Creek is classified by the NWI as Riverine and an area near Nottingham Road is classified as Freshwater Forested/Shrub Wetland.
+No FEMA Special Flood Hazard Areas are present in the project area.
+Project activities would not affect the flood-holding capacity of the 100-year floodplain or cause any adverse impacts to the Special Flood Hazard Area.
+Directional boring would be used to replace pipeline in the water resource areas.
+There would be temporary impacts from directional boring activities; however, all areas would be restored to pre-construction contours and conditions and there would be no permanent impacts.
+By avoiding direct impacts to aquatic resources and implementing best management practices during construction, PHMSA does not anticipate any adverse impacts to water resources.

-- Avoid staging and laydown areas in wetlands or floodplains; - Reseed disturbed areas with native plant species; - Restore disturbed areas to pre-construction contours; - Adhere to additional mitigation measures in accordance with applicable permits; - Use best management practices during construction to control sediment and erosion and prevent pollutants from entering adjacent waterways; and - Coordinate with the appropriate FEMA representative or local floodplain coordinator when work will occur in FEMA designated special flood hazard areas, as needed.
+- Avoid staging and laydown areas in wetlands or floodplains; - Reseed disturbed areas with native plant species; - Restore disturbed areas to pre-construction contours; - Adhere to additional mitigation measures in accordance with applicable permits; and - Use best management practices during construction to control sediment and erosion and prevent pollutants from entering adjacent waterways.

-Groundwater and Hazardous Materials/Waste

-Question Information and Justification

-Does the project have potential to encounter and impact groundwater?
+Groundwater and Hazardous Materials/Waste Question Information and Justification Does the project have potential to encounter and impact groundwater?
 If yes, describe potential impacts from construction activities.
 Yes, there is a possibility of encountering groundwater while trenching for gas mains and services, though unlikely.
 No impact is expected as no hazardous materials would be in contact with the groundwater.
 Construction would involve the placement of pipe bedding or use of native materials in the trenches.
 Will the project require boring or directional drilling that may require pits containing mud and inadvertent return fluids?
 If yes, describe measures that will be taken during construction activities to prevent impacts to groundwater resources.
 If boring or directional drilling will not require pits, please describe why these will not be required and how fluids will be contained.
 The project may involve horizontal directional drilling and may require pits.
 Construction crews would be required to contain all inadvertent returns of drilling fluids via pits, vacuum truck, or other methods and dispose of them properly.

-Will the project potentially involve a site(s) contaminated by hazardous waste?
-Sites identified as containing hazardous waste/materials can be identified through EPA's NEPAssist tool https://nepassisttool.epa.gov/nepassist/nepamap.aspx or local databases identifying Superfund, Brownfields, etc. If hazmat sites are identified in or near areas where work will occur, describe how the proposed work poses no risk or what mitigative measures will be used to avoid identified sites.
-No. Based on review of EPA's NEPAssist tool, no hazardous waste sites were identified near the project area.
-Is there any indication that the pipeline was ever used to convey coal gas?
-If yes, PHMSA will work with the project proponent for required studies.
-No. Does the project have the potential to encounter or disturb lead pipes or asbestos?
-No. Given the shallow depth of placement for gas main pipes compared to that of other utilities it is not likely that asbestos or lead pipes will be encountered during construction.
-Is there any other information relevant to the project area or the proposed work as it pertains to Groundwater and hazardous materials/waste.
+No

+10.

+Based on review of EPA's NEPAssist tool, no

+hazardous waste sites were identified near the

+project area.

 No.

+Na

+No.

+No

+110.